-The Japanese Ministry of Land, Infrastructure, Transport and Tourism (MLIT) also has some additional restrictions on batteries and battery-operated items.
-For more information, see the MLIT website in English (PDF: 367 KB) or the MLIT website in Japanese (PDF 593 KB)
+The Japanese Ministry of Land, Infrastructure, Transport and Tourism (MLIT) has some additional restrictions on batteries and battery-operated items.
+For more information, see the MLIT website.

-See our Sports Equipment page for more information about firearms in baggage.
+See our page about perishable items for more information about dry ice.

-Gasoline-powered tools and equipment, such as chainsaws and gas-powered weed cutters, are not allowed in baggage unless they are brand-new, the fuel source is removed or the fuel has been purged.
-If the fuel has been purged, the equipment must be accompanied by a letter from the company that purged the fuel.
+We only allow gasoline-powered tools and equipment, such as chainsaws and weed cutters, if they’re brand new, you remove the fuel source or you purge the fuel.
+If the latter, you must provide a letter from the company that purged the fuel.

-Such devices or vehicles include, but are not limited to:
+Such devices or vehicles include, but aren’t limited to:

-- Smart balance wheels/boards such as Hoverboard, Airboard and Skateboard
+- Smart balance wheels and boards, such as hoverboards, airboards and skateboards

 - Self-balancing wheeled devices such as Ninebot

 - Wheeled vehicles or motorcycles